 WiFi is not a new term for us.
-W all use WiFi networks around us to connect our system to access Internet.
+W all use WiFi networks around us to connect our system to access the Internet.
 Most of the devices having WiFi support also have the ‘connect automatically’ facility, so that if you came in the range of a previously used WiFi network, at second instance, you get connected automatically.
 A time may come when you may find that there are just too many WiFi network profiles present on your Windows computer, many of which you may not need now.
 In this post, we will see how to manually delete WiFi Network Profiles in Windows 10/8.1.

 Basically, Windows doesn’t provide you the native options to delete a WiFi network from the profiles list.
 In Windows 10/8.1, you have the option to Forget Network.
-However, forgetting network does not completely remove the entries of the network profile.
+However, forgetting the network does not completely remove the entries of the network profile.
 If you connect using this network in the future, you might face trouble while connecting.
 In such a case, you may need to erase the unusable WiFi networks manually following this way:

 Delete WiFi Network Profiles

 1. Open administrative Command Prompt and run following command to get a list of all the wireless networks to which your system has made the connection: